codee-com/open-catalog/Checks/PWD010/README.md

 ### Code example

-In the following code no variable is privatized:
+#### C

+In the following code, no variable is privatized.
+According to OpenMP's default behavior, the iterator variable `i` of the outermost loop (where the OpenMP directive is positioned) is automatically privatized for each thread, but the variable `j` of the innermost loop is incorrectly left as shared among threads:

 ```c
 void example(int **result, unsigned rows, unsigned cols) {